 My Focus Theme: Operative PMI Management

-I support Management in chosing the right integration subjects (integration depth, „selective integration“), in defining the to-be state, performing a fit/gap analysis and identification of the appropriate measures.
-I gather the right people in workstreams, agree milestones and action plans, manage the project, implement initiatives and check results together with the team and report progress, successes and risks to Senior Management.
+Hence, I support Management in choosing the right integration subjects (integration depth, “selective integration”), in defining the to-be state, performing a fit/gap analysis and in identification of the appropriate measures.
+I organize and lead the PMO, gather the right people in workstreams, agree milestones and action plans, manage the project, implement initiatives and check results together with the team and report progress, successes and risks to Senior Management.

-My experience from various (international) PMI-projects ensures the right level of process safety in your PMI-process.
+My experience from various (international) PMI and Carve-out-projects ensures the right level of process safety in your process.

 Acquisition Goals & PMI Management